 So you built a brand new website.
 Great job!
 But what if as soon as you launch it, you get a text from a close friend saying you have a huge spelling error on the homepage?
-Or even worse – what if your images look grainy and no one can see them, or your website doesn’t look right on a mobile device?
+Or even worse – your images look grainy or no one can see them, or your website doesn’t look right on a mobile device?

 That’s where website testing comes in.

 Website testing can also be described as troubleshooting.
 When you’re developing a website, it’s important to find the issues that could potentially go wrong before it goes live to the public.
 By testing, issues like basic functionality of the website, accessibility to users, and the site’s ability to adapt to responsive devices (like smart phones, tablets, and desktop devices) can be addressed and fixed before your website is launched.